rysk-finance/ryskV12_ts/README.md

 # Rysk V12 Typescript client

-Node wrapper for ryskV12-cli
+Node wrapper for ryskV12 cli

 ## Setup

-Navigate to https://github.com/rysk-finance/ryskV12-cli/releases and download the latest release in this directory as `ryskV12`
+The package comes with a postinstall script that should automatically pull the [latest release of `ryskV12 cli`](https://github.com/rysk-finance/ryskV12-cli/releases/latest) if that is not the case please navigate to https://github.com/rysk-finance/ryskV12-cli/releases/latest and download the latest release in this directory as `ryskV12`.

 ## Run